TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-07-12-scope-and-downgrade-your-php-tool-for-everyone-to-use.md

 ---
 id: 415
-title: "Scope and Downgrade your PHP Tools for Everyone&nbsp;to Use"
+title: "Scope and Downgrade your PHP Tools for&nbsp;Everyone&nbsp; to Use"
 perex: |
-    Yesterday I came across a cool PHP tool.
-I wanted to try it, but the install instructions were a bit tricky.
-Tool required specific PHP version and specific version of each its dependency.
-E.g. it requires Symfony 5.4+, so if I have 5.3, I won't be able to use it.
+    Yesterday, I came across a cool PHP tool.
+I wanted to try it, but the installation instructions were a bit tricky.
+The tool required a specific PHP version and a specific version of each dependency.
+It required Symfony 5.4+, but our project has Symfony 3.3.
+I was unable to use it.

-    Many of PHP tools suffer from the same issue, so I though I'll share a way to do it better.
+    Many PHP tools suffer from the same issue, so I thought I'd share a way to do it better.
 ---

 This is a tiny part of `composer.json` that shows the point: